Pat O'May: Career

 O'May has composed over 100 tracks for the TV serial European coast seen from the sky, which has been distributed to 15 countries.
 Breton musician Alan Stivell had him play on his album Explore, which released in 2006.
-O'May also participated in "Brittany celebrates St. Patrick's day" at Paris-Bercy, and played as a guest musician on Johnny Hallyday's "Flashback Tour".
+O'May also participated in "Brittany celebrates St. Patrick's day" at Palais Omnisports de Paris-Bercy, and played as a guest musician on Johnny Hallyday's "Flashback Tour".
 In 2007, he signed with Milan Music/Universal label for his fifth studio album, Omega.
 It was released on 8 July, and he played at the "Festival des Terre Neuvas" in France in front of 47,000 people.
 In 2008, O'May toured in France and Europe.

-Alan Simon invited O'May to participate in the rock opera Anne de Bretagne, which involved musicians Barclay James Harvest, Ange, Fairport Convention, Tri Yann, and Cécile Corbel.
-O'May also participated in Simon's second project, Excalibur, which is a Celtic rock opera involving musicians such as Alan Parsons, Martin Barre (Jethro Tull), John Helliwell (Supertramp) and Fairport Convention.
+Alan Simon invited O'May to participate in the rock opera Anne de Bretagne.
+O'May also participated in Simon's second project, Excalibur, a Celtic rock opera.
 Excalibur toured in Germany and Switzerland in 2010.

-O'May released his sixth album, In Live We Trust, with ten original tracks and a horn section.
+O'May released his sixth album, In Live We Trust, with ten tracks and a horn section.
 His concert producer describes his style as "exploring new territory with an original blend of his own well-known guitar approach and world music elements using among others Celtic, Arabian and Chinese sounds".
 He participated in the 2010 Bercy for St Patrick's Day, and recorded for Excalibur III, which was the third album from the Excalibur rock opera.
 He continued touring for both of Simon's projects through 2011 and 2012, visiting Switzerland, France, and Germany.
 He developed a friendship with Martin Barre, and later toured with him in October 2011.
-In 2012, Martin Barre invited him to join his new group with prestigious line up for several tours in Britain, Germany, Italy, USA.
+In 2012, Barre invited him to join his new group for several tours in Britain, Germany, Italy, USA.

 O'May appeared in 2012 as guest on Alan Stivell concerts, in earlier parts of several concerts of Uli Jon Roth (ex-Scorpions guitarist) and played in Nancy Zénith including Scorpions, Pat McManus, Gamma Ray, Karelia and Koritni.